 Information on Corporate Governance Practices

 The Executive Board believes that sustained economic success in a competitive environment can only be achieved by ensuring that all action taken is in compliance with the applicable laws.
-Therefore, preventing and other breaches of law are key success factors with regard to strengthening our market position and achieving our corporate targets.
+Therefore, preventing corruption and other breaches of law are key success factors with regard to strengthening our market position and achieving our corporate targets.
 In addition to preventing corruption, the Company particularly focuses on antitrust legislation and media law as well as data protection due to increasing digitalization of the Group’s activities.

 ProSiebenSat.1 Group has implemented a compliance management system (CMS) to monitor compliance with the law.
 The main objective of the CMS is to ensure that all employees always think and act with integrity and in accordance with the law and thus to prevent law- and rule-breaking from the start.
 In view of its Group structure, ProSiebenSat.1 has established both a central and a decentralized compliance organization.
 The central organization is made up of the Compliance Board and the Group’s Chief Compliance Officer (CCO), who are assisted in the performance of their duties by experts from other areas, such as the Legal department.
 The Compliance Board and the CCO support and advise the Executive Board in implementing, monitoring, and updating the CMS.
 The CCO is entrusted with implementing the CMS in the Group, carries out risk analyses and training, and advises the Executive Board on the development and implementation of appropriate measures to minimize risk.
 In addition, he or she monitors legal developments and makes proposals for updating the CMS.
 The decentralized compliance organization is represented by Unit Compliance Officers (UCOs), who are appointed in Group entities.
 Overall responsibility for the CMS lies with the Executive Board of ProSiebenSat.1 Media SE as the parent company of ProSiebenSat.1 Group.